Yan, David

 Bio

 Dr. David Yan joined the Department of Aviation & Technology at San José State University as an Assistant Professor in August 2017.
-Prior to that, he worked as an Assistant Professor (tenure-track) of Mechanical Engineering Technology at University of Wisconsin-Green Bay, WI.
+Prior to SJSU, he served as a tenure-track Assistant Professor of Mechanical Engineering Technology at the University of Wisconsin-Green Bay.